-She left for Canada and never returned after the Youth Day event.
-In Toronto, Canada, she enrolled into the teen’s pregnancy programme as an immigrant.
-The Canadian government took good care of her, paying for her housing, food coupons, bus tickets, and according her free medical services until she gave birth in 2002.
-The government continued to support her and her baby until she found a job.
+She left for Canada and never returned after the World Youth Day event.
+In Toronto, Canada she enrolled into the teen’s pregnancy programme as an immigrant.
+The Canadian government took good care of her by paying for her housing, food coupons, bus tickets, and according her free medical services until she gave birth in 2002.
+The government continued to support her and the baby until she found a job.

 “I called Fr Pelletier who was then living in Montreal, Canada, to thank him for taking me to Canada.
 But, I also wanted to deliver to him the news of my pregnancy.
 So, I told him that I didn’t wish to return to Uganda because I was pregnant and, didn’t have a job.